Whale swims free of crocodile-filled Australian river

 CANBERRA, Australia (AP) — A humpback whale has found its way back to sea weeks after it got lost in a murky, crocodile-infested river in northern Australia.

+In a more common phenomenon, scores or perhaps hundreds of pilot whales were reported on Monday stranded on a sandbar off Australia’s southern island of Tasmania state.

-The last of the trio managed to navigate its way through shallow channels at the broad river mouth and back into Van Diemen Gulf over the weekend, Kakadu National Park manager Feach Moyle said.
+In northern Australia, the last of the humpback whale trio managed to navigate its way through shallow channels at the broad river mouth and back into Van Diemen Gulf over the weekend, Kakadu National Park manager Feach Moyle said.

-“It made its way out on the high tides and we’re pleased it appeared to be in good condition and not suffering any ill effects,” Moyle said in a statement.
+“It made its way out on the high tides and we’re pleased it appeared to be in good condition and not suffering any ill effects,” Moyle said.

 Humpbacks follow the western Australian coast in their annual migration from the tropics to Antarctica.